SystemsApproach/ops/lifecycle.rst

 4.4 Continuous Deployment
 -------------------------

-We are now ready to act on the configuration-as-code checked into the Config Repo, which includes both the set of Terraform Templates that specify the underlying infrastructure (we've been calling this the cloud platform) and the set of Helm Charts that specify the collection
+We are now ready to act on the configuration specs checked into the Config Repo, which includes both the set of Terraform Templates that specify the underlying infrastructure (we've been calling this the cloud platform) and the set of Helm Charts that specify the collection